jakubfoglar/raveo/README.md

-# raveo
+# Raveo
-Raveo is a warmer version of the Inter typeface.
+Raveo typeface is a warmer version of the open-source Inter typeface.